Manufacturing AI guide

 Where DashboardGenius fits

-DashboardGenius is positioned around the kinds of questions Redzone customers ask every day, from line losses to shift-level downtime patterns.
+DashboardGenius is positioned around the kinds of questions Redzone-connected manufacturers ask every day, from line losses to shift-level downtime patterns.

 Useful beyond static dashboards